codefellows/seattle-dotnet-401d2/Group-Agreement.md

 - Invite all team members to the Organizations.
 - In that organization, create a repo for your project.
 - In the README.md, add your group members' names, your project topic, and your project pitch.
 - Add a `group-agreement.md`, with the text of your group agreement.
+After your group agreement has been approved, transfer it to this document
 - Have one team member send the Github org link with Amanda.

 ### Review with the instructional team